Forescout/eyeExtend-Connect/Absolute/README.md

     Non-Compliant Type

 ## Actions
-User can Freeze or send End User Message to endpoint through the Absolute service.
+User can Freeze endpoint, or send End User Message to endpoint, or run Reach Script on endpoint through the Absolute service.

+Since the UI available in the Forescout console to specify Reach Script parameters is limited, the following limitations apply to Reach Script execution:
+- There is no option to select “Run” mode, so “System” context is set by default.
+Scripts that are required to run in “User Logged In” context are not applicable.
+- Submitting a Reach script request for multiple devices with different OS is not supported because there is only one textbox for script parameters and they vary by OS type.

+There is an additional known issue where script parameters containing double quote characters cause action to fail with a “401” error code.
+This is a known issue with the Absolute system and is being tracked for a fix (ABS-249686).

 ## Scripts
 There are five scripts and one library files.